 Fenland Family History Society

 The Fenland Family History Society was founded in 2001 to promote and encourage the study of family, local and social history.
-We will help with research for any family history, but can offer resources with particular reference to persons having lived in, or having been associated with, the historical area now known as Fenland.
+We will help with research for family history from anywhere in the world, but can offer resources with particular reference to persons having lived in, or having been associated with, the historical area now known as Fenland.

 Fenland comprises the former Isle of Ely, parts of South Lincolnshire and West Norfolk.